 “We knew you were to come to us,” the wizard king said.
 “A thousand years ago we knew, and have been waiting all this time.
 We sent the comet to show you the way.”

 “We have knowledge to share with you,” said a warrior in shining emerald armor, “and magic weapons to arm you with.
 You have passed every trial.
 Now come and sit with us, and all your questions shall be answered.”

 Nightflyers is a very good story.
 The 80’s movie, eeh, not so much.
 What we do have in the this story is basically a “Jon in the Night’s Watch at the wall and mutiny” kind of story, Fevre Dream is a Jon/NW/mutiny type of story set on the water.
 Royd Eris is the cloned inter-sexed copy of his mother whose consciousness now lives within a crystal aboard the main command center of the ship Nightflyer.
-The ship is described as “three eggs” and a behemoth of a thing- rather dragon-like.
+The ship is described as “three eggs” and a behemoth of a thing- rather dragon-like with nuclear engines and a fiery black mouth.
 The mother is a very jealous being, hates the touch and company of people, and therefore created this ship as her own private vessel.
 There are many recurring ASOIAF themes within this story (Val, Bran, Bloodraven, Ghost, a wall, control, rejecting incest as abomination, the use of drugs and touch to psionically link to others, etc), but this “mad” mother ship is the main antagonist and she kills lots of people that get in her way.

 - A Dance with Dragons – Jon III